Chronic Kidney Disease (CKD)

 Nephrologists may prescribe various supplements to manage symptoms and complications associated with Chronic Kidney Disease (CKD).
 One common type of supplement prescribed by nephrologists is keto acids, which are often used to manage metabolic imbalances and improve nitrogen balance in individuals with CKD.
 Following are some supplements, that are generally prescribed by nephrologists:

-1. Keto acids, such as keto analogs of essential amino acids (e.g., keto analogs of leucine, isoleucine, valine), are often prescribed to individuals with CKD to help manage uremic symptoms and improve nitrogen balance.
+- Keto acids: These are keto analogs of essential amino acids (e.g., keto analogs of leucine, isoleucine, valine).
+These are often prescribed to individuals with CKD to help manage uremic symptoms and improve nitrogen balance.
 These supplements provide a source of essential amino acids without the accompanying nitrogen load, which can help reduce the burden on the kidneys and alleviate symptoms such as fatigue, muscle wasting, and malnutrition.

-2. Phosphate binders are medications or supplements that help control serum phosphate levels in individuals with CKD.
-These supplements work by binding to dietary phosphate in the gastrointestinal tract, preventing its absorption and reducing serum phosphate levels.
+- Phosphate Binders: These are medications or supplements that help control serum phosphate levels in individuals with CKD.
+Phosphate binders work by binding to dietary phosphate in the gastrointestinal tract, preventing its absorption and reducing serum phosphate levels.
 Common phosphate binders include calcium-based binders (e.g., calcium carbonate, calcium acetate) and non-calcium-based binders (e.g., sevelamer, lanthanum carbonate).

 These are some of the standard supplements commonly prescribed by nephrologists to manage symptoms and complications associated with CKD.
 However, it's important for individuals with CKD to follow their healthcare provider's recommendations and undergo regular monitoring to ensure that supplements are used safely and effectively.